aditya3322/learn-javascript/README.md

 console.log( `13 + 10 = ${plusTen( 13 )}` ); //23
 ```
 **Module**
-Construc the module wiht binding functions with the object and return it.
+Construct the module with binding functions with the object and return it.

 **Example**
 ```